 After going through the first phase, further manual adjustments are made to the image by the technician to adjust tones and contrast levels as needed.
 If the first phase of auto adjustments appears to harm the tones, the adjustments may be undone.

-Many image editing software programs have an auto-color or other auto-correct option that is similar to what we do at the first tier.
+Many image editing software programs have an auto-color or other auto-correct option that is similar to what we do at the first level.
 People will frequently use these software tools and think that the image is optimal.
-But simply relying on an automated method may not be the right approach.
+But simply relying on an automated method may not be the right approach which is why we have that second, manual adjustment phase.
 I know many photographers who feel that auto correcting an image is too global of an action meaning that it does not take into context the subject matter or intent of how the image is to be perceived.
-As an example, an auto toned image that is intended to be dark may become too bright.
-This is where manual adjustments may be needed.
+As an example, an auto toned image that is intended to be dark may be made too bright.
+This is where manual adjustments are needed.

 Any printer that makes prints are not able to completely cover the same large full range of tones a digital file has or that can be displayed on a computer.
 The advantage of having a printer technician perform the color correction right before printing is they will be familiar with how the printer will output after the adjustments are made and be able to compensate before the print is made.